Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Cyclicity of the minimal unital -algebra via Hodge homotopy transfer

-\begin{proof}[Proof of Theorem \ref{thm:cyclic}] Since the Poincar\'e pairing is graded symmetric \eqref{eq:gss}, by Lemma \ref{lem:adjoint}, the Poincar\'e pairing $\langle-,-\rangle$, the projection $\pi_\Hh$, and the homotopy $d ^-$ satisfy the conditions for a harmonic Hodge decomposition in \cite[Definition 2.1]{ChuangLazarev2008}.
-Hence, by \cite[Theorem 4.2]{ChuangLazarev2008} the transferred minimal $C_\infty$-algebra is cyclic.
-Moreover, since the DGCA structure on $\Aa^*$ is a particular instance of a unital $C_\infty$-algebra with unit $1\in \mathbb{K}=\Aa^0$, and the homotopy $d^-$ satisfies side conditions \cite[Theorems 10, 12]{CG2008}, i.e.,
+\begin{proof}[Proof of Theorem \ref{thm:cyclic}] Since the Poincar\'e pairing is graded symmetric by \eqref{eq:gss}, Lemma \ref{lem:adjoint} and the defining properties of a Hodge homotopy show that the pairing $\langle-,-\rangle$, the projection $\pi_{\Hh^*}$, and the homotopy $d^-$ form a harmonious Hodge decomposition in the sense of \cite[Definition 2.1]{ChuangLazarev2008}.
+Hence \cite[Theorem 4.2]{ChuangLazarev2008} implies that the transferred minimal $C_\infty$-algebra is cyclic.
+Moreover, the DGCA structure on $\Aa^*$ is a unital $C_\infty$-algebra with unit $1\in\Aa^0$.
+The Hodge homotopy satisfies the side conditions